clbarnes/catmaid_publish/README.md

 #### Analysis snapshot

-In large CATMAID projects, there are relatively few landmarks, volumes, and annotations compared to skeletons.
+In large CATMAID projects, there are relatively few landmarks, volumes, and annotations compared to neurons.
-As these are all helpful for mining data, consider exporting with `all = true` for everything except skeletons.
+As these are all helpful for mining data, consider exporting with `all = true` for everything except neurons.
-Use the CATMAID UI (e.g. connectivity widget, graph widget, volume intersection) to annotate a superset of your skeletons of interest for the export.
+Use the CATMAID UI (e.g. connectivity widget, graph widget, volume intersection) to annotate a superset of your neurons of interest for the export.

 It is easier to bounce between local analysis and use of the CATMAID UI if you do not rename any objects in this case.